 No miracle cure, but a high success rate

-With 4 out of 5 homeless people keeping their apartments, "Housing First" is effective in the long run.
-In 20% of cases, people move because they prefer to stay with friends or relatives or because they can't pay even the small amount of rent provided.
+With 4 out of 5 homeless people keeping their apartments, “Housing First” is effective in the long term.
+In 20% of cases people move because they prefer to stay with friends or relatives or because they are unable to pay even the small expected rent.
 But even in this case they are not eliminated from the program.
-They can re-apply for an apartment and will be supported again if they so wish.
+They can apply for an apartment again and will be supported again if they wish.

 Welfare measures such as universal income (by the way: sign up for the European one!) would definitely solve this and other problems.